weld/core/jsf/permalink/readme.txt

 Run this command to execute the application in an embedded Jetty 6 container:

- mvn war:inplace jetty:run
+ mvn jetty:run -Pjetty

 You can also execute the application in an embedded Tomcat 6 container:

- mvn war:inplace tomcat:run
+ mvn war:inplace tomcat:run -Ptomcat

 In both cases, any changes to assets in src/main/webapp take effect immediately.
 If a change to a webapp configuration file is made, the application may automatically redeploy.
 The redeploy behavior can be fine-tuned in the plugin configuration (at least for Jetty).
-If you make a change to a classpath resource, you need to execute a build:
+If you make a change to a classpath resource, you need to execute a build.
+For Jetty:

+ mvn compile

+and for Tomcat:

- mvn compile war:inplace
+ mvn compile war:inplace -Ptomcat

-Note that war:inplace copies the compiled classes and JARs inside WebContent, under WEB-INF/classes and WEB-INF/lib, respectively, mixing source and compiled files.
+Note that war:inplace copies the compiled classes and JARs inside src/main/webapp, under WEB-INF/classes and WEB-INF/lib, respectively, mixing source and compiled files.
 However, the build does work around these temporary files by excluding them from the packaged WAR and cleaning them during the Maven clean phase.
 These folders are also ignored by SVN.

 == Deploying to standalone Tomcat